daringdrew/aviciidiscordarchive/README.md

 # aviciidiscordarchive
-Archive of the original Avicii Discord server
+Archive of the original Avicii Discord Server

 <!DOCTYPE html>